About Tom Moertel

 photo of tom

-I am a software guy with a background in electrical engineering.
+I am a software guy with a background in engineering and computer science.
 I have been writing software for about twenty years.
 If you want to meet me at a conference or other event, my picture is to the left.

 My professional interests include functional programming, type systems, scalability, reliability, performance, abstract mathematics, statistics, and causality.

-My favorite programming language is (presently) Haskell, but I also write software in most common programming languages, including Perl, Python, Ruby, Erlang, C, and C++.
-I am an advocate of functional programming, which is sadly overlooked by most of the programming world.
+My favorite programming language is (presently) Haskell, but I also write software in most common programming languages, including Python, Perl, R, Ruby, Erlang, C, and C++.
+I am an advocate of functional programming, which is sadly underappreciated by most of the programming world.

-I am on the planning committees for the Pittsburgh Perl Workshop Conference and the 10th Anniversary Yet Another Perl Conference, and I am a proud member of the Pittsburgh Perl Mongers.
+I served on the planning committees for the Pittsburgh Perl Workshop Conferences and the 10th Anniversary Yet Another Perl Conference, and I am a proud member of the Pittsburgh Perl Mongers.

 I like coffee, in particular espresso, and often roast and blend my own coffees.
 I also enjoy loose-leaf teas.